Synhouse/Synclav.com Synclavier Power Supply

 pre-assembled as far as possible, everything needed except your tools

-(drill, 2 bits, center punch to mark holes for drilling, 1 or 2
+(electric drill, 2 drill bits, center punch to mark holes for drilling, 1 or 2

 Phillips screwdrivers, soldering iron).